hewness/datasciencecoursera/gettingcleanningdata/project/README.md

 Objective
 -------------------------
-A group of researches set out to to create a human activity recognition database out of the data recorded from thirty subjects performing different activities while carrying a cell phone with an accelerometer.
+A group of researchers set out to to create a human activity recognition database out of the data recorded from thirty subjects performing different activities while carrying a cell phone with an accelerometer.
 Out objective is take the raw data that was collected and create a tidy data set.

 The Data
 -------------------------